AlexanderTsarapkine/AlexanderTsarapkine/README.md

 - ⚡ Fun fact: ...
 -->

-- 🧑‍🎓 I'm a 2A Computer Engineering Student at The University of Waterloo
+- 🧑‍🎓 I'm a 2B Computer Engineering Student at The University of Waterloo
-- 💻 Most recently worked as a Software Developer Co-op at NCR
+- 💻 Most recently worked as a Software Developer Co-op at the ODS
-- 🔭 Currently looking for an intership for the Summer of 2023
+- 🔭 Currently looking for an intership for Winter 2024

 <!--[![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=AlexanderTsarapkine)](https://github.com/anuraghazra/github-readme-stats)